Defining a universal sign to strictly probe a phase transition: Positive examples by QMC

-From numerical results displayed in Fig.~\ref{fig:FBLSC}(a), it is found that $\langle \mathrm{sign} \rangle$ reaches its minimum close to the phase transition.
-Moreover, as the system size increases, the minimum seems to be closer to the critical temperature $T_c=3.65(5)$ in the thermodynamic limit.
-Our simulations on the FBLSC model provide another example where the $\langle \mathrm{sign} \rangle$ can be helpful in detecting the critical point, supporting the argument in Ref.~\cite{2021QPT}.
-However, it is still not transparent to what extent one can make use of $\langle \mathrm{sign} \rangle$ in detecting phase transitions.
-In the following, we try to understand the internal mechanism between the sign problem and phase transition beyond specific models.
+The numerical results displayed in Fig.~\ref{fig:FBLSC}(a) show that $\langle \mathrm{sign} \rangle$ reaches its minimum close to $T_c=3.65(5)$ and the location of the minimum becomes closer to $T_{c}$ as the system size increases.
+Our simulations on the FBLSC model again support the argument that the $\langle \mathrm{sign} \rangle$ can help detect the critical point, which gives us more motivation to understand the internal mechanism between the sign problem and phase transition beyond specific models.